Relationships and Righteousness

 Often, complex conversations with family and friends have high emotional stakes and those conversations are coloured by long, deeply personal histories and experiences and it can feel easier to ‘take the gloves off’ and fight dirty, unconstrained by the politeness usually offered to acquaintances.
 How might we hold the tension of our differences while working to repair connection and not further deepen division within our circle of family and friends?
 June’s Community Conversation will explore just this!
 Our conversation will help us listen and learn about where we have different opinions, along with shared ideas about how to best navigate time with family & friends (who may not share our view of the world).

-Please join us for the Breadth of Belonging on April 15 from 7- 8 p.m. through the Zoom link below.
+Please join us on Thursday, June 17th from 7- 8 p.m. through the Zoom link below.
 To honour the time of fellow participants and to minimize disruptions, please arrive to the conversation a few minutes early.
 Once the conversation begins, access to the Zoom link will no longer be available to the public.

-This conversation is facilitated by Right from the Start and Canmore FCSS
+This conversation is hosted by Right from the Start and Bow Valley Settlement Services

 Is this your first Community Conversation?
 We welcome all who would like to attend, including and especially those for whom English might be an additional language.
 Community Conversations are informal conversations between community members, and those who join the conversation can choose to participate as much or as little as they feel comfortable.
 Here are some of the questions that will help guide the June conversation:

 “Have you ever chosen to let someone be “right” to preserve a relationship?
 Have you ever insisted on being right with your opinion or facts?
 What happened?”

 “How could you prepare yourself to listen with genuine curiosity to your family and friends?”

 “When does love supersede politics (and when does it perhaps not)?”